1. The rail that supplies the high voltage to power a train on an electric railway.

 Charged yet pivotal subjects such as affirmative action, welfare, immigration amnesty, reconciliation over slavery and Native American sovereignty, genocide, structural racism, colorblindness, cultural/racial/ethnic stereotype, mass media imagery and everyday racism will be addressed by respected scholars on the subject.
 Their accessible public presentations will be designed to inform and move public discussion forward.

-Lecture by Michael Waldman, president of the Brennan Center for Justice at NYU School of Law
+Michael Waldman, president of the Brennan Center for Justice at NYU School of Law

 April 21, 2016